-First, ensure that a fox is the culprit - cats, dogs and squirrels are frequent scavengers of dustbins and refuse sacks, and damage to lawns is often caused by birds.
+First, ensure that a fox is the culprit - cats, dogs and squirrels can scavenge dustbins and refuse sacks, and damage to lawns is often caused by birds.
 To prevent foxes attacking small pets (e.g. rabbits, guinea pigs and poultry) ensure they are housed in secure hutches and coops.

-Trapping and killing may not solve a problem as foxes from surrounding areas quickly move into vacant territories to replace any animal that has been killed.
-Foxes tend to be self regulating and are limited by the availability of food and territory.
+Trapping and killing may not solve a problem as foxes from surrounding areas will quickly move into vacant territories to replace any animal that has been killed.
+Foxes tend to be self-regulating and are limited by the availability of food and territory.

 Foxes can be persuaded to move from your garden and vacated earths can be blocked up (but take care in the Spring not to seal cubs in the earth).
 To reduce visits to your garden remove or protect whatever is attracting foxes - bird food, domestic refuse, fertilisers etc. Try to block access routes, but fencing off an entire garden may not work as it would need to be at least 2 metres with no gaps in or underneath it.
-You may find a fox problem rectifies itself in the course of time, for example when a litter of cubs disperses towards the end of summer.
+Foxes can jump high fences.
+You may find a fox problem rectifies itself over time or when a litter of cubs disperses towards the end of summer.

-A number of non-toxic products are available from hardware shops and garden centres that produce unpleasant smells and deter or confuse the fox into thinking another animal is within its territory.
-The fox may try to confront this imaginary animal but if it cannot be found the fox will normally leave the area.
+A number of non-toxic products are available from hardware shops and garden centres that produce unpleasant smells and deter or confuse the fox into thinking another animal is within its territory and if this imaginary animal can't be found the fox will normally leave the area.

 It is very unusual for a fox to enter a house unless it is a tame one or extremely hungry and looking to scavenge pet food etc. left around.
 Foxes will generally not allow humans within 15-20 feet and domestic cats will almost always see off a fox if they come face-to-face.